jsimons8/lyx-paper/README.md

-# Minimalist LaTeX Template for Academic Papers
+# Minimalist LyX Template for Academic Papers

-This repository contains a [LaTeX](https://github.com/latex3/latex2e) template to create an academic paper.
-The template follows typographical best practices and has a minimalist design.
-The template is particularly well suited for research papers.
+This repository contains a [LyX](https://www.lyx.org) template using [LaTeX](https://github.com/latex3/latex2e) to create an academic paper.
+The template follows the LaTeX original by Pascal Michaillat available [here](https://github.com/pmichaillat/latex-paper).

+It follows typographical best practices and has a minimalist design.
+The template is particularly well-suited for research papers.
 It is designed so papers are comfortable to read and easy to scan, both in print and on screen.

 ## Documentation

-The template is documented at https://pascalmichaillat.org/a/.
+The original LaTeX template is documented at https://pascalmichaillat.org/a/.
+Specific to the LyX version is the fact that the file `paper.aux` is necessary for `appendix.lyx` to pick up cross-references from `paper.lyx`.
+The aux file can be generated easily by running generic LaTeX (not pdfLaTeX) on `paper.tex`.

 ## Illustration